Golden Age of Jewish culture in Spain

-The nature and length of this "Golden Age" has been debated, as there were at least three periods during which non-Muslims were oppressed.
-A few scholars give the start of the Golden Age as 711–718, the Muslim conquest of Iberia.
-Others date it from 912, during the rule of Abd al-Rahman III.
-The end of the age is variously given as 1031, when the Caliphate of Córdoba ended; 1066, the date of the Granada massacre; 1090, when the Almoravids invaded; or the mid-12th century, when the Almohads invaded.
+The exact nature and length of this "Golden Age" has been debated, as there were at least three periods during which non-Muslims were oppressed in al-Andalus.
+A few scholars give the start date of the Jewish Golden Age in Spain as falling between 711 and 718, when the region was conquered by the Umayyad Caliphate.
+Others date it from 912, during the reign of Abd al-Rahman III, who founded the Caliphate of Córdoba.
+The end of the Jewish Golden Age is variously given as during the times of invasions and persecutions of the Almoravids and Almohads, or ultimately with the end of the Christian Reconquista, which preceded the Alhambra Decree by the Catholic Monarchs, who expelled Jews from Spain.
+The end of the Jewish Golden Age and Muslim rule in Spain, in turn, marked the beginning of the Spanish Golden Age.

 Historiography and nature of Golden Age

 Having invaded southern Spain and coming to rule in a matter of seven years, Islamic rulers were confronted with many questions relating to the implementation of Islamic rule of a non-Islamic society.
-The coexistence of Muslims, Jews, and Christians during this time is revered by many writers.
+The coexistence of Muslims, Jews, and Christians Convivencia during this time is revered by many writers.
 Al-Andalus was a key center of Jewish life during the early Middle Ages.
-As Sefarad, al-Andalus was the "capital" of world Judaism.